Cybersecurity Center Development

 What We Offer

-This one-day course course provides a high-level overview of the key issues and decisions that must be addressed in establishing a CSIRT.
+This one-day course provides a high-level overview of the key issues and decisions that must be addressed in establishing a CSIRT.
 Attendees will develop an action plan that can be used as a starting point in planning and implementing their CSIRT.

 This three-day course provides current and future managers of computer security incident response teams (CSIRTs) with a pragmatic view of the issues that they will face in operating an effective team.